 This double layer of obfuscation slows the service down a little, but also makes it extremely difficult for anyone to trace an action back to you.
 Best of all, you don’t have to know or understand anything at all about Onion to make this work.
 There’s nothing to install or set up, just use your client to connect to one of NordVPN’s specialist Onion over VPN routers and the system will handle everything automatically.

-NordVPN also offers a Double VPN system where your traffic goes to one VPN server, then is re-encrypted and sent to a second NordVPN server, before heading off to its destination.
+NordVPN also offers a Double VPN system (on Windows, Mac and Android) where your traffic goes to one VPN server, then is re-encrypted and sent to a second NordVPN server, before heading off to its destination.
 This isn’t going to be necessary, or even useful for most people, but it’s there if you can find a reason to use it, and the technology doesn’t slow you down as much as you might expect.
 A quick check on one system showed download speeds of 70Mbps when not connected, 55Mbps when using the best Double VPN connection for us (UK to France).

 How secure is NordVPN?